OpenDSA/OpenDSA/RST/en/PIFLA/TuringMachinesAdv.rst

 This is probably not an easy thing to recognize, nor an easy thing to come up with this grammar in the first place.
 CSG are quite hard to use.
-But try deriving a derivation of a string for yourself.
+But try creating a derivation of a string for yourself.
 You should discover that the variables A and B are being used to control generation of the terminals a, b, and c to make sure that they stay balanced.